Skip to content

 How Conventional Loan Rates Work

-Conventional mortgage rates are determined by lenders and change based on market conditions and borrower qualifications.
-The displayed above update regularly and reflect current pricing assumptions.s.
+Conventional mortgage rates are set by lenders and can change based on market conditions, loan details and your borrower profile.
+The rates displayed above update regularly and reflect current pricing assumptions.

-A conventional home loan is a mortgage that isn’t backed by a government agency.
-Many conventional loans conform to guidelines used by Fannie Mae and Freddie Mac, including staying within conforming loan limits set by the Federal Housing Finance Agency.
+A conventional home loan is a mortgage that is not backed by a government agency.
+Many conventional loans follow Fannie Mae and Freddie Mac requirements, including conforming loan limits set by the Federal Housing Finance Agency.

 Conventional rates move with the broader mortgage market.
-Even when rates feel steady, daily pricing can shift based on bond market activity and lender pricing adjustments.
+Even when rates appear steady, daily pricing can shift because of bond market activity, inflation expectations, investor demand and lender pricing adjustments.

 Factors That Affect Your Conventional Loan Rate